at what expense?

 And all of this last expense circles how we, each of us, would answer ‘what does it mean to live a good life?’

 This is really all about living ethically and conducting business ethically.
-This is doing the right thing braveryabout what you do and how the objectives need to align with a certain moral code <this can get even trickier because not everyone’s moral code is the same>.
+This is about what you do and how the objectives need to align with a certain moral code <this can get even trickier because not everyone’s moral code is the same>.

 It is certainly ethical to pursue money, status and ‘the win.’
-But do we have a moral obligation to pursue those things not at the expense of others or by doing the right thing’?
+But do we have a moral obligation to pursue those things not at the expense of others or by ‘doing the right thing’?

 You actions matter.